|Last Quarterly Update:||10/10/2016|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-Companies in this industry operate physical retail stores specializing in gifts, novelty items, and souvenirs.
-Major US companies include Disney Stores (a division of The Walt Disney Company), Hallmark, and Spencer Gifts.
+Companies in this industry operate physical retail stores specializing in gifts, novelty items, greeting cards, and souvenirs.
+Major US companies include Disney Stores (a division of The Walt Disney Company), Hallmark, Schurman Retail Group (aka Papyrus), and Spencer Gifts (all based in the US), as well as Card Factory (UK), kikki.K (Australia), and NBC Japan (Singapore).

-The US gift, novelty, and souvenir store industry includes about 30,000 stores with combined annual revenue of about $18 billion.
-Key growth challenges include competition from other retailers.
+The US gift, novelty, and souvenir store industry includes about 24,000 stores with combined annual revenue of about $17 billion.

 Gift stores compete with a wide range of businesses because they stock merchandise across many categories.
 Major competitors include mass merchandisers, department stores, Internet retailers, home shopping channels, warehouse clubs, and toy stores.